Products for humans

 Repolar Pharmaceuticals Oy is a Finnish family business that researches, develops, manufactures and markets treatment products for people and animals based on Norway spruce (Picea abies) resin and its active substances.
 Our product development team comprises many doctors of medical science and professionals in the fields of chemistry, technology and pharmaceuticals.

 The resin is collected by hand in northern Lapland using a method that respects nature.
 The resin is cleaned and processed without heating it.
-That way, it is possible to preserve all the biologically active substances in the resin, and ensure that the end-products do not have carcinogenic (cancer-causing) properties.
+That way, it is possible to preserve all the needed resin substances, and ensure that the end-products do not have carcinogenic (cancer-causing) properties.

 Many laboratory tests all around the world have been carried out on the resin processed by Repolar.
-Through in vitro tests on spruce resin, it has been possible to demonstrate not only its antimicrobial effects but also its soothing and epithelialising properties.
+The results have made it possible to develop spruce resin-based products efficiently and safely.

 All products developed and manufactured by Repolar are based on comprehensive scientific studies and practical testing.
 The company’s quality management system is ISO 13485:2016-certified.
 The batches of completed products are always tested before being released for distribution.